 How Are Embedded Systems and The Internet of Things Different?

 An embedded system may or may not connect to the internet.
-Traditionally, it was built for a dedicated purpose with no to limited connectivity with other devices.
+Traditionally, it was built for a dedicated purpose with limited connectivity with other devices.
 The objective was to process the real-world information from sensors in real time.

 While the embedded systems enable this data to be sent and often interpreted locally, the internet transmits this data to and from online (cloud) services.